-Meals included: Breakfast, Lunch, Dinner Accommodation: Los Balcones Hotel most European city in Ecuador due to its 16th and 17th century era Spanish colonial architecture.
+Cuenca is Ecuador's third largest city with a population of about 400,000.
+It is regarded as the most European city in Ecuador due to its 16th and 17th century era Spanish colonial architecture.
 Its red tiled roofs, cobblestone streets, flowery plazas, and museums make it very special and it is recognized as a World Cultural Heritage Site.
 We enjoy a driving and walking tour of romantic chapels and fascinating architecture including the Museum of Modern Art, New Cathedral, the flower market, and Panama hat factory.
 Next, we visit Cajas National Park, an area of lakes, rugged peaks, and wetlands high in the Andes.
-Then we drive down to sea level at Guayaquil, Ecuador's primary port and largest city with a population of two million.
-Although its roots date to the 16th century, Guayaquil is a modern city with a distinct contrast to the historic architecture seen earlier.
+Then we drive all the way down to sea level at Guayaquil, Ecuador's primary port and largest city with a population of two million.
+Although its roots date to the mid-16th century, Guayaquil is a modern city with a distinct contrast to the historic architecture that we saw earlier.